Professional Doctorate vs PhD: What's the Difference?

 Differences Between a Professional Doctorate and a PhD

-While a professional doctorate and a PhD can sound similar at first, at the core of each program they are very different programs aimed to help students learn in different ways.
-While a professional doctorate is focused on practical problems faced by professionals working in the field, a PhD takes a more theoretical approach to learning, looking closely at research in the field rather than practical application.
+Both a PhD and a doctorate are doctorate-level degrees.
+However, there are some meaningful differences at the core of each program, and each are designed to help students learn in different ways.
+One of the most important differences is that a PhD is typically considered an academic degree, while a doctorate is associated with both academic and professional fields.
+Another difference is that a professional doctorate is focused on practical problems faced by professionals working in the field, while a PhD takes a more theoretical approach to learning, looking closely at research in the field rather than practical application.

 Typical Students